The Belmonts

-The Belmonts are an American doo-wop group from the Bronx, New York, that originated in the mid-1950s.
+The Belmonts were an American doo-wop group from the Bronx, New York, that originated in the mid-1950s.
 The original group consisted of Angelo D'Aleo (born February 3, 1940), Carlo Mastrangelo (October 5, 1937 – April 4, 2016), and Fred Milano (August 26, 1939 – January 1, 2012).
-They took their name from Belmont, the Bronx neighborhood in which they lived, known as the Little Italy of the Bronx.
-There were several stages in their history, including the 1958–60 period with Dion DiMucci (born July 18, 1939) when the group was named Dion and the Belmonts.
+They took their name from Belmont, the Bronx street in which Mastrangelo lived, known as the Little Italy of the Bronx.
+From 1958 to 1960 the group performed with Dion DiMucci (born July 18, 1939) as Dion and the Belmonts.
 At this time Mastrangelo sang the bass parts, Milano the second tenor, D'Aleo the falsetto (first tenor), and DiMucci did lead vocals.
+Mastrangelo was replaced in 1962 by Frank Lyndon and Warren Gradus, but the original group reunited in 1966, and thereafter performed together in numerous reunions over the years.
+They occasionally recorded new singles into the 1980s and performed live until the death of Milano in 2011.
+Gradus continued, performing live under the moniker until his death in October 2023.